Gender, Race, Inequality, Real Estate

 Research has demonstrated that income inequality in the United States has grown significantly over the past two generations.
 While this widening divide between the haves, have-nots and have-somethings is reflected in more income stratification in the composition of residential neighborhoods, a 2012 study from the Pew Research Center suggests that this segregation pattern varies significantly according to factors such as region, metropolitan area and population migration.

 The study, from the Center’s Social and Demographic Trends division, “The Rise of Residential Segregation by Income,” analyzes data from the U.S. Census Bureau’s 2010 American Community Survey to examine the income composition of various census tracts in 1980, 1990, 2000 and 2010.
-The study developed a Residential Income Segregation Index (RISI) to measure the level of income segregation in the 30 largest metropolitan areas in the United States.
+The study, authored by Richard Fry and Paul Taylor, developed a Residential Income Segregation Index (RISI) to measure the level of income segregation in the 30 largest metropolitan areas in the United States.

 The study’s findings include: